MOSQUITOES..the male mosquito does not bite.

 Their eggs are laid in water, sometimes in “rafts”, usually hatching after 2 – 3 days.

 The hatchling, known as a larva feeds on bacteria, spores and pollen present in the host water environment utilizing a special type of mouthpart with tiny filter brushes often referred to as “bristles”.

 Breathing by both larvae and pupae is achieved using a periscope type of apparatus.
 Some species rely only on spiracles, others utilize a conical breathing trumpet and yet others have a siphon air breathing system.

 An essential part of any successful Mosquito Control programme is to remove breeding environments.
-Old tyres, pot plant reservoir dishes, blocked roof gutters,water tanks, septic systems, fish ponds, other stored and stacked rubbish provide water-holding environments which can be exploited by egg-laying adult female mosquitoes.
-Where feasible, items such as these, should be regularly monitored and control measures implemented.
+Old tyres, pot plant reservoir dishes, blocked roof gutters, water tanks, septic systems, fish ponds, other stored and stacked rubbish provide water-holding environments that can be exploited by egg-laying adult female mosquitoes.
+Where feasible, items such as these should be regularly monitored and control measures implemented.

 If you want a professional to control and monitor your Mosquitoe problem, then contact us at Termite Rescue today!